yoon-group/yoon-group.github.io/_teachings/hydrocamp.md

 This course combines classroom lectures, laboratory practice, fieldwork, and technical reporting.
 The course will meet either on campus (mostly in classrooms and laboratories) or at field sites.
 - **Classroom Lectures** introduce theoretical concepts and field methods.
 - **Laboratory practices** include sampling preparation, calibration, surveying, and data analysis.
 - **Fieldwork** includes four full field days of groundwater, hydrochemical, and tracer investigations.
+Students will meet in Williamson Hall in the morning and depart for the field sites (O’Leno State Park and River Rise State Preserve) using a Geological Sciences Department van.
 - **Reports** integrate daily data and culminate in a final synthesis report.

 ## Prerequisites